-The student and the advisor work out a project for research toward the M.S. or Ph.D. degree as soon as possible.
-A Research Proposal and a Plan of Study must be presented to the student's Graduate Advisory Committee for approval and routed to the Graduate Education Committee at the end of the second semester for MS students and the end of the 3rd semester for PhD students.
-After the Graduate Education Committee has endorsed the Research Proposal and the Plan of Study, the documents become a record in the Program Office.
-It is recognized that sometimes a Research Proposal may require a major shift in direction to provide a productive lead.
-In such circumstances, a revised proposal, duly approved and endorsed by the above committees, should be deposited in the Program Office.
-It should be emphasized that a delay or delinquency in the submission of the Plan of Study and the Research Proposal within the stipulated time may adversely affect and risk the student being put on Academic Probation.
+During the first two semesters, the student and the advisor should discuss and develop a research plan that the student will complete toward the M.S. or Ph.D. degree.
+All students should have an approved Plan of Study (timeline and list of proposed coursework needed to complete ANSC requirements) by the end of their second semester.
+A Research Proposal must be presented to the student's Graduate Advisory Committee for approval and routed to the Graduate Education Committee by the end of the second semester for M.S. students and the end of the 3rd semester for Ph.D. students.
+Guidelines for preparing a research proposal are available on the Current Graduate Student webpage.
+After the Graduate Education Director has endorsed the Research Proposal and the Plan of Study, the documents become a record in the ANSC Graduate Program Office.
+It is recognized that sometimes a Research Proposal may require a major shift in direction to provide the student with a successful project.
+In such circumstances, a revised proposal, duly approved and endorsed by the above committees, should be on file in the Program Office.
+Minor alterations can be documented in the Advisory Committee Meeting Report Form.
+It should be emphasized that a delay or delinquency in the submission of the Plan of Study and the Research Proposal within the stipulated time may adversely affect and risk the student being put on academic probation.
 Should this happen, the student will be notified and asked to remove the deficiency within one semester or risk dismissal.

-It is worth reminding that, more often than not, a research project takes longer to complete than initially anticipated.
-The student and the advisor, along with the Graduate Advisory Committee, should continually monitor the progress and work diligently to achieve the goal side by side with fulfillment of all other requirements for completion of the degree.
+It is worth noting that, more often than not, a research project takes longer to complete than initially anticipated.
+The student and the advisor, along with the Graduate Advisory Committee, should continually monitor the progress and work diligently to achieve the goal together with fulfillment of all other requirements for completion of the degree.
 It is at this point that the advisor assumes the responsibility of a mentor.